The Best Smart Scales Sync With Your Favorite Health Apps, Track Body Weight, and So Much More (2025)

 Cons

 Fitbit Aria Air is a smart scale that wirelessly sends data from the scale to the FitBit app.
 It allows up to eight different users.
-The scale will automatically determine the user based on weight, so you’ll have to select yourself if your weight is similar to another user registered on the scale.
 It does require the FitBit app and account, so if you’re not already using Fitbit products, you may want to look elsewhere.
 Some customers did find the connectivity to be inconsistent.

 If you’re a Fitbit user, the Fitbit Aria Air smart scale is an excellent addition to your fitness technology collection.
-GGR Head of Content Nicole Davis, CPT, PN1-NC, says the Fitbit smart scale is user-friendly and the set-up process is super easy.
+GGR Head of Content Nicole Davis, CPT, PN1-NC, says the Fitbit smart scale is user-friendly and the set-up process is super easy, earning 5 out of 5 stars.

 The Fitbit Aria Air scale can track your weight and BMI.
 Nicole notes there should be a way to measure body fat percentage, but she hasn’t been able to figure that out.
 For data tracking capabilities, Nicole gave the Fitbit Aria Air a 3-out-of-5-star rating.
 “The Fitbit scale doesn’t offer much as far as body composition measurements.
 It’s really just a bathroom scale that can connect to the Fitbit app.”